 Trips three nights or more 3 months prior to date of activity Sections 2, 3, 4, 5, 6

-International Trip Contact your program services specialist
+International Trip Contact your program and partnership specialist

 Troops do not need to submit forms when the troop trip is to a council property.

 Check the chart (taken from the "Troop Activity/ Trip Notification Form") to see which sections you must complete based on the type of activity you will be participating in.

 File a "Request for Purchase of Additional Insurance Form" to purchase activity accident insurance for trips longer than two nights, or for non-Girl Scout members.
 Minimum purchase amount of $5.00.

 Contact your program services specialist to discuss program facility liability insurance.